 The Special Collections Research Center is composed of four signature collections:

 - The W. L. Eury Appalachian Collection documents the Appalachian Region from southwest New York to northeast Mississippi.

 - The Rare Books & Manuscripts Collection contains discrete rare book and manuscript collections related to a variety of subjects, such as British history, Beat poetry, and children’s literature.

 - The Stock Car Racing Collection collects material documenting stock car racing and selectively acquires information about other forms of automobile racing.

-Collections are available for use on the 4th Floor of Belk Library and Information Commons, Room 432.
+Collections are available for use on the 4th Floor of Belk Library and Information Commons.
+The Special Collections entrance is located in the alcove next to the grand staircase (view 4th Floor map).
 Researchers are encouraged to check the calendar for our operating hours before arriving.